-- Or use a mirror so you can see where you are moving the material to.
+- Use a mirror so you can see where you are moving the material.

 - Start with a silicone tip that is a size smaller than you need.
 This makes it easier to get into your ear and start molding.
 After the mold is cooled, swap out the tips for the size you want.

 - Try not to “over mold”; that is, try not to swipe/spread the material too much.
 Typically, gently pushing inward and upward works well.

 - Use the folds or ridges of your ear to help lock the mold in place.

 - Have your music playing while you mold.
 This helps ensure everything is lined up right.
 For most people, the ear canal goes forward (toward the eyes), so angling the earbud forward will help improve fit and sound.